MEARS AND THE GECKO TURN IN TOP-10 FINISH AT GEICO 500

-Casey Mears and the No. 13 GEICO Chevrolet SS will hit the track at Martinsville Speedway for the weekend's opening practice session on Friday, March 28th, at 12:00 PM (ET).
-Qualifying will follow at 4:40 PM (ET).
+Casey Mears and the No. 13 GEICO Chevrolet SS will hit the track at Martinsville Speedway for the weekend's opening practice session on Friday, October 24th, at 12:00 PM (EDT).
+Qualifying will follow at 4:40 PM (EDT).

-The STP 500 NASCAR Sprint Cup Series race is on Sunday, March 30th, and it will be televised live on FOX beginning at 1:00 PM (ET).
+The Goody's Headache Relief Shot 500 NASCAR Sprint Cup Series race is on Sunday, October 26th, and it will be televised live on ESPN beginning at 1:30 PM (EDT).
 The Motor Racing Network (MRN) will carry the live radio broadcast, along with SiriusXM NASCAR Radio, channel 90.

-Please visit www.GEICO.com to learn how you can save money on more than just auto insurance.
+Please visit www.GEICO.com to learn how you could save money on more than just auto insurance.

 To learn more about the GEICO Racing program, please visit: www.caseymearsracing.com